S0UPernova/sample_app/README.md

     assert_select 'a', text: 'delete', count: 0
 end
 ```
-## The exercise asks you to comment out the admin before filter
+The exercise asks you to comment out the admin before filter
-## to get the test to go red
+to get the test to go red
 ```
 # before_action :admin_user,     only: :destroy
 ```
-### But the before action prevents non-admin users from using the delete method
+The before action prevents non-admin users from using the delete method,
-### it does not prevent the button from showing up
+but it does not prevent the button from showing up

 <br>

-## Showing links is handled in the partial for showing users
+Showing links is handled in the partial for showing users.
-### This is mentioned in the exercise
+(This is mentioned in the exercise, but I think that this was misleading.)
 ```
 <li>
   <%= gravatar_for user, size:50 %>